Research

 • Financial markets: Experimental investigation of decision-making in financial markets (experimental finance), e.g.: emerging intelligence through markets; dark markets; algorithmic trading; human-robot interaction in markets; combinatorial double-sided markets.

-• Development of software: online double-sided markets platform; app development with interactive games/tools needed to overcome cognitive biases.
+• Software development: online double-sided markets platforms; app development with interactive games/tools needed to overcome cognitive biases.